mainmatter/playbook/src/development-process/README.md

 When a design change is ready for review, its author should actively ask another team member to review it - ideally via the tools used in the particular project if those support it or over online chat etc. if not.
-Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.
+Everyone asked for review should reply on time - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.

 Once the reviewer has approved the changes, they can be applied by any team